-People with lamellar and other forms of ichthyosis are unable to sweat normally and often develop itching, or “pruritus,” in hot, humid weather or when otherwise overheated by exercise, sunlight, or by overdressing in warm clothes.
+People with ARCI-lamellar and other forms of ichthyosis are unable to sweat normally and often develop itching, or “pruritus,” in hot, humid weather or when otherwise overheated by exercise, sunlight, or by overdressing in warm clothes.
 The reason for this inability to sweat normally is that the excessive skin scale clogs the pores of the sweat glands and traps the sweat.
 The trapped sweat irritates the skin, leading to itchiness, redness, and occasionally small blisters.

 Scaling conditions that show skin redness or inflammation often have associated itching.
 These conditions include: congenital ichthyosiform erythroderma (CIE), erythrokeratodermia variabilis (EKV), Hailey-Hailey Disease, Darier disease, Pityriasis Rubra Pilaris (PRP), and others.
 Sjögren-Larsson syndrome, although not characterized by inflamed skin, also tends to be itchy.
 In this case, the metabolic defect results in accumulation of molecules (leukotrienes) that can stimulate itching.
 Use of a leukotriene synthesis inhibitor, such as zileuton, may relieve the itching in Sjögren-Larsson Syndrome.

 People with Netherton syndrome and ichthyosis vulgaris may also experience atopic dermatitis.
 Atopic dermatitis is a chronic inflammatory skin condition that is characterized by extreme itching, leading to scratching and rubbing that, in turn, creates the lesions of eczema.
 Another characteristic of Netherton syndrome is a predisposition to allergies, such as asthma or food allergies.